-For the first two weeks each group was monitored eating their normal diet:
+For the first two weeks, each group ate their normal diet:

-The African American diet was measured as 47% carbs, 35% fat, 15% protein, and only 14 grams of fiber, with 3/4 of their protein from animal sources.
+The African American diet was on average 47% carbs, 35% fat, 15% protein, and only 14 grams of fiber, with 3/4 of their protein from animal sources.

-The rural African diet was measured as 72% carbs, 16%, fat, 11% protein, and 66 grams of fiber, with over 2/3 of their protein from plant sources (a truly low fat diet).
+The rural African diet was on average 72% carbs, 16%, fat, 11% protein, and 66 grams of fiber, with over 2/3 of their protein from plant sources (a naturally low-fat diet).

-An example of one days diet swap for the African Americans: Hi-Maize corn fritters, salmon croquettes with spinach, red pepper and onions for breakfast, veggie corn dogs, tater tots and mangos for lunch, and Hi-Maize with okra and tomatoes, Hi-Maize corn muffins, Black-eyed peas, pineapple and black tea for dinner (Meat 0-1 time per day).
+An example of one day’s diet for the African Americans: Hi-Maize corn fritters, salmon croquettes with spinach, red pepper, and onions for breakfast, veggie corn dogs, tater tots and mangos for lunch, and Hi-Maize with okra and tomatoes, Hi-Maize corn muffins, Black-eyed peas, pineapple and black tea for dinner (Meat 0-1 time per day).
 Hi-Maize is a type of corn meal.

-After two weeks on the high-carb, high-fiber African diet, the African American group had significantly less colon inflammation and a dramatic drop in multiple risk factors for colon cancer.
+After two weeks on the high-carb, high-fiber, predominantly plant-based African diet, the African American group had significantly less colon inflammation and a dramatic drop in multiple risk factors for colon cancer.

-In the rural African group eating American food rich in animal proteins and fats, cancer risk markers increased dramatically after two weeks on the western diet.
+In the rural African group eating American food, rich in animal proteins and fats, cancer risk markers increased dramatically after only two weeks.